-WHAT EXACTLY IS ALL-FUEL?
-A system designed and built to exhaust low-heat residential appliances powered by wood, coal, oil, or gas.
-These are commonly referred to as "Class A chimneys" or "Factory built chimneys."
+DuraTech presents its all-fuel chimney systems, expertly crafted to vent low-heat residential appliances powered by wood, coal, oil, or gas.
+Often recognized as "Class A chimneys" or "Factory built chimneys," these systems prioritize safety and efficiency.

 Applications and Installation Solutions: